-Earlier Positive decisions
+Earlier Positive decisions-2

-- Smt.
-Jamnadevi Agrawal 328 ITR 656.
-Famous eating Joint had purchased shares of from Kolkata based broker and sold the same in name of the entire family.
-Broker gave statement that the entire transaction was bogus.
-The assesse produced all the evidence like shares, transfer form and the transactions of sale.
-Some of the transactions off market.
-Same broker used for the entire group.
-Court refused to apply probability held in favour.(23-9-2010) - Mukesh Ratilal Marolia:-(7-9-11) Purchase of shares in cash from agriculture income, shown in balance sheet.
-The agriculture income assessed and accepted so also the balance sheet.
-Assessee produced share and transfer forms.
-The sale of shares from two brokers M/s Richmond Securities Pvt.
+- Mukesh Ratilal Marolia:-(7-9-11) - Purchase of shares of four companies in cash from agriculture income, shown in balance sheet. - The agriculture income assessed and accepted so also the balance sheet. - Assessee produced share and transfer forms and share certificates of four companies. - The sale of shares from two brokers M/s Richmond Securities Pvt.
 Ltd. and M/s.
 Scorpio Management Consultants Pvt.
-Ltd. Not challenged.(Approved by supreme court 27-1-14) - No claim of penny stock, no proper investigation done.
+Ltd. Not challenged.(Approved by supreme court 27-1-14) - No claim of penny stock, no proper investigation done about sale of shares leading to acceptance of sale(though the companies belonged to Mukesh Chokshi.

 Shamim.
-M Bharwoni [20 16] 69 taxmann.com 65.-Against
+M Bharwoni [20 16] 69 taxmann.com 65.-Against-2015.

 - The Mumbai ITAT in Shamim M Bharwoni has held against the assesse disbelieving the purchase of shares in cash from Kolkata, the purchases were in cash and the source of funds was cash in hand and assesse could not explain why it was purchased in cash.
-He was also not able to explain as to how the cash was transferred from Mumbai to broker in Kolkata. - The transaction of purchase were off market and not recorded in stock exchange.
+He was also not able to explain as to how the cash was transferred from Mumbai to broker in Kolkata.
+(Though the broker appeared before AO and confirmed transactions) - The transaction of purchase were off market and not recorded in stock exchange.
 The share certificate or the transfer form was not provided.
 The assesse was not a client of the broker at the time of purchases. - This was the only transaction in shares, demat of shares taken up just before the sale of shares. - The evidence of sending shares for transfer to the company not accepted as the letter had some defects as per the member of ITAT.
-Entire purchase disbelieved as no transfer form or the photocopy of share certificate in physical form provided only broker note provided
+Entire purchase disbelieved as no transfer form or the photocopy of share certificate in physical form provided only broker note provided.
+Allegation of penny stock.
+All cases against the assesse taken in to account, the arguments of the assesse not brought out in the order.